 Since that first crude treatment, several major professional conservation efforts have been undertaken to prevent further deterioration.
 The most notable was the work of William Berwick, a renowned expert with the Library of Congress.
 In 1910, Berwick restored the will using a conservation process called crepeline lamination.
 This technique involved coating each page and the paper surrounds with a paste containing a mixture of flour, cornstarch, and water, then embedding a fine silk net into the paste.
 This technique and Berwick's expertise are responsible for the excellent condition in which George Washington's will is currently found.

-On December 30, 1976, Peter Waters, Restoration Officer for the Library of Congress, performed a detailed examination of the Washington will.
+On December 30, 1976, Peter Waters, Restoration Officer for the Library of Congress, performed a detailed examination of Washington's will.
 Several major tears and breaks in the silk and adhesive laminate were discovered and temporarily mended; however, an appropriate long-term preservation strategy could not be agreed upon.

 In 1998, Frey was concerned that it had been twenty years since the document had been examined.
 At the recommendation of the Mount Vernon Ladies' Association and with the approval of the Fairfax County Board of Supervisors, Frey selected Christine Smith of Conservation of Art on Paper, Inc. (CAPI), of Alexandria, Virginia, to perform conservation treatment and provide professional advice regarding storage and exhibition of both George and Martha Washington's wills.

-Smith had extensive experience preserving original George Washington documents, including one of only two existing letters to Martha, a schedule of his slave holdings, and an account to the Continental Congress of Mrs. Washington's travel expenses to winter quarters during the Revolutionary War.
+Smith had extensive experience preserving original George Washington documents, including one of only two existing letters to Martha, a schedule of his slave holdings, and an account to the Continental Congress of Martha's travel expenses to winter quarters during the Revolutionary War.